 My saving grace during this time was my YouTube channel.
 I transitioned from that natural hair content I was doing early on to sharing my expat and travel experiences with my family and friends back home.

-I was also very fortunate for the job I had teaching local colleagues English and professional development.
-It was great because I not only got to work and teach, I also got a chance to build relationships and friendships with people that I really admired and still admire today.
-The key to me acclimating to my new home in Morocco was getting out into Casablanca, traveling the country, and exploring.
+I was also very fortunate for my job teaching local colleagues English and professional development.
+It was great because I not only got to work and teach, but I also got to build relationships and friendships with people I admire and still admire today.
+The key to acclimating to my new home in Morocco was getting out into Casablanca, traveling the country, and exploring.

 THE SEARCH FOR MY IDENTITY ABROAD

-A question like, “What do you do?” was never easy to answer because I was still trying to figure out who I was and who I wanted to be, especially after living a different life before I was ever considered an expat.
-What I didn’t know at the time was that with this lifestyle, finding my identity multiple times within a couple of years is typical.
+A question like, “What do you do?” was never easy to answer because I was still trying to figure out who I was and wanted to be, especially after living a different life before I was ever considered an expat.
+I didn’t know then that with this lifestyle, finding my identity multiple times within a couple of years is typical.
 There is no time limit in the self-discovery process.
-We have to be careful not to let the fear of what others think of us be the cause of insecurities that stop us from becoming who we are meant to be.
+We have to be careful not to let the fear of what others think of us cause insecurities that stop us from becoming who we are meant to be.

 LIFE IN INDIA

-In 2018, I moved to Hyderabad, India, and I was more open with my life this time around.
+In 2018, I moved to Hyderabad, India, and I was more open with my life this time.
 However, when it came to the stages of being an expat, the honeymoon phase came quickly.
-It was nice for about two weeks until we realized how unsustainable living life in a hotel is with another person for multiple weeks while working (and not on vacation).
+It was nice for about two weeks until we realized how unsustainable living in a hotel is with another person for multiple weeks while working (and not on vacation).

 We then moved into the apartment that we lived in for two years.
-During that time, there was culture shock, but I got over that pretty quickly.
-In my opinion, living in Casablanca, Morocco, was similar in many ways to my life in Hyderabad.
+There was a culture shock during that time, but I got over that quickly.
+Living in Casablanca, Morocco, was similar in many ways to my life in Hyderabad.
 Of course, Hyderabad was bigger than Casablanca, but much of what I saw and experienced in India wasn’t different from my life in Morocco.

 Some things did frustrate me while living in India, however.
-But my mindset allowed me to see things for what they were while also not assigning much agency to those things concerning me.
+But my mindset allowed me to see things for what they were while not giving much agency to those concerning me.

 GIVING MYSELF GRACE

 Where we lived in India was a little more secluded compared to where I lived in Morocco.
-So it was a bit of work to get out and see the city.
-I had a friend that lived nearby, and she was a great companion.
+So, getting out and seeing the city was a bit of work.
+I had a friend who lived nearby, and she was a great companion.
 We went for walks and auto rides to different places around the city, which helped me find my groove and connect with Hyderabad.
-Exploring also enabled me to enjoy my neighborhood a lot more too.
+Exploring also enabled me to enjoy my neighborhood a lot more.

 Some undesirable places felt uncomfortable walking or driving past at first, but after I went past those areas one or two times, I got used to navigating them.
 These minor occurrences significantly impacted my life, and activities like walking and taking autos to new places in my neighborhood became a part of my routine.

-Giving myself grace was a big part of me finding my purpose as well.
-Trying something new and being okay if it was not suitable for me or did not add positive values to my life was vital.
-Also, giving myself time and space to not be okay for a while was essential in growing.
+Giving myself grace was also a big part of my finding my purpose.
+Trying something new and being okay if it was not suitable for me or did not add positive value to my life was vital.
+Also, giving myself time and space not to be okay for a while was essential in growing.

 Now I feel better prepared for the transitional phases I know I experience when I move abroad or back home.
 In addition, this knowledge will hopefully better equip me as I navigate my ups and downs.